 - 2010: David and Mike rode an uneventful PMC.
 Carl rode with the Huckleberry group from the NY/MA border to the Sturbridge start.

 - 2009: Carl and Mike rode a smooth PMC, while David nursed his shattered elbow.

 - 2008: Mike joined Carl and David for a successful, two-day Challenge.

 - 2007: Carl rode from the NY line.
 David joined him in Sturbridge for the formal PMC.

 - 2006: Transcontinental.
 Almost $170,000 raised.
 3,600 miles over 38 riding days during one of the hottest summers in recorded history.

-- 2005: we rode a bit more than the official PMC route, clocking 215 miles and adding CT to our list of states ridden.
+- 2005: Carl and David rode a bit more than the official PMC route, clocking 215 miles and adding CT to our list of states ridden.

-- 2004: in celebration of the historic 25th annual PMC, we rode from Davidís then-hometown of Cincinnati to join the PMC - a total of 1,054 miles over 11 days!
-(And no, you donít want to know about the saddle sores)
+- 2004: in celebration of the historic 25th annual PMC, Carl and David rode from David’s then-hometown of Cincinnati to join the PMC - a total of 1,054 miles over 11 days!
+(And no, you don’t want to know about the saddle sores).

-- 2001, 2000: we rode the official PMC route, 192 miles from Sturbridge MA to Provincetown MA over two days.
+- 2001, 2000: Carl and David rode the official PMC route, 192 miles from Sturbridge MA to Provincetown MA over two days.

 All rights not held by others reserved 2021, David A. Castle, Carl Howerton & Mike Quincy